 Sprouting and fermenting grains will reduce the number of phytates and lectins, making them easier to digest.
 Still, if you want to heal a leaky gut, you must avoid eating grains altogether, more so grains that contain wheat and gluten as they cause the most damage.

 Chronic stress can cause all kinds of havoc within your body.
 It can also weaken your immune system over time, making it difficult to fight off viruses and bacterial infections, which can, in turn, cause inflammation and a leaky gut.
 Managing your stress levels is very important when you are trying to heal your body.

 - Avoid negativity

-Toxins can have a devastating effect on our immune system and can also cause leaky gut, chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.
+Toxins can have a devastating effect on our immune system and can also cause a leaky gut.
+Chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.

 Avoid the risk of ingesting external toxins by

 - Drinking good quality bottled water (not tap water)

 - Try natural remedies over prescription medication

 - Use essential oils